YU88John/jenkins-ecr-ecs-devops/setup.md

 For the version naming, we will simply use Build Timestamp plugin. <br>
 Manage Jenkins > Configure System > Global Properties > Build Timestamp > Enable (configure with your preferred layout)

 We have successfully integrated Jenkins with Nexus Artifact Repository.
 To ensure this, you can test it by creating a pipeling using the code from *JenkinsfileNX*.
-Make sure to replace the placeholders with your actual values.
+Make sure to replace the placeholders with your actual values. <br>
+After a successful build, you will see your artifact uploaded to your repository.
+If you build again, there will be another different artifact with different timestamp.

 ### 4. Create Quality Gates in SonarQube Scanner